oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 A general security best practice in the OAuth world is to minimize the authority associated with access tokens.
 This best practice is applicable to all the architectures discussed in this specification.
 Concretely, the following considerations can be helpful in reducing the authority of access tokens:

-* Reduce the lifetime of access tokens and rely on refresh tokens for straightforward access token renewal
+* Reduce the lifetime of access tokens and rely on refresh tokens for access token renewal
 * Reduce the scopes or permissions associated with the access token
 * Use {{RFC8707}} to restrict access tokens to a single resource